PracticalGenomics/cogaps-on-sciserver/docs/no_toc/index.md

 # About this Course {-}

-This introductory course will provide a quick overview of how CoGAPS can provide new insights into single cell datasets.
+This introductory course will provide a quick overview of how the Bayesian NMF algorithm, CoGAPS (Coordinated Gene Activity across Pattern Subsets), can provide new insights into single cell datasets.
 Through these exercises you will analyze a real dataset using the SciServer compute platform.

 ## Available course formats

 This course is available in multiple formats which allows you to take it in the way that best suits your needs.
-You can take it for certificate which can be for free or fee.
+You can take it for certificate (for free) using Leanpub.

 - The material for this course can be viewed without login requirement on this [Bookdown website](https://practicalgenomics.github.io/cogaps-on-sciserver/).
 This format might be most appropriate for you if you rely on screen-reader technology.
 - This course can be taken for [free certification through Leanpub](LINK HERE).